 An evening with Ann Cleeves

-Ann Cleeves returns to The Word to discuss her newest and most gripping novel yet – The Seagull.
+Ann Cleeves will be interviewed by Adrian Pitches from BBC Look North as she returns to The Word to discuss her newest and most gripping novel yet – The Seagull.

 The Seagull is Ann Cleeves’ searing eighth novel in the bestselling Vera Stanhope series, about corruption deep in the heart of a community, and about fragile, and fracturing, family relationships.